dfbarrero/aiCourse/assignments/neuroevolution/neuroevolution.md

 In order to develop a neurocontroller, there are basically three different tasks:

 1. Implement the ANN.
 This is done by editing the file *neurocontroller.py*.
-Just check out the "TODO" comments in that file.
+Just check out the "TODO" in that file.
 2. Implement the evolutionary algorithm.
 This is done by editing the file *neurocontroller.py*.
 Inspyred source code and documentation contains lots of examples to begin with.
+Remember that the functions *evaluate_ann()* already contains the implementation of the fitness functions.
 3. Train the ANN.
 Try different parameters in order to determine which ones provides better performance.

-Once you get a valid network, you can visualize

 Once all the previous tasks are completed, you should be able to perform the robot trainning with the following steps from the folder r2p2:

 1. Run the simulation (*python r2p2.py --scenario ../conf/scenario-neuro.json*).
 3. Run the script that implements the evolutionary trainning (*python evolution.py*).
+By defaul, this script generates random weights, so do not expect a champion robot.

 There are some issues you must address.